-An LED is mounted on the electronics case, either on the top or on the side.
+An LED is mounted on the electronics enclosure, either on the top or on the side.
 It will be a RED/GREEN LED that will display a RED, GRN or YEL color.
-This LED will be used for programming and to let you know the electronics package is functioning normally by flashing GRN, approximately once every 4Sec.
+This LED will mainly be used for programming.
+Otherwise, it will let you know the electronics package is functioning normally in mode 1, by flashing GRN approximately once every 4Sec.